Vargasavour Recipes

 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes:

 1. Boil and Mash: Peel, chop, and boil the potatoes in salted water until tender.
-Drain and mash until smooth.
+Drain and mash until smooth to form the croquette base.

-2. Season and Cook: Cook the mashed potatoes with salt, pepper, nutmeg, and butter.
-Stir in egg yolks, then briefly cook again.
+2. Season and Cook: Cook the mashed potatoes with salt, black pepper, nutmeg, and butter.
+Stir in the egg yolks, then briefly cook again to firm up the mixture.

-3. Shape and Chill: Pipe the mixture into strips, chill for 30 minutes, then cut into sticks.
-Coat each in flour, beaten egg whites, and breadcrumbs.
+3. Shape and Chill: Pipe the potato mixture into long strips, chill for 30 minutes, then cut into sticks.
+Coat each croquette in flour, beaten egg whites, and breadcrumbs.

-4. Fry and Serve: Chill coated potato croquettes while heating oil.
-Fry until golden brown, drain on paper towels, and serve hot with dipping sauce.
+4. Fry and Serve: Chill the coated croquettes while heating the oil.
+Fry until evenly golden and crisp, drain on paper towels, and serve hot with your favorite dipping sauce.

 • Cheese-Filled Croquettes: I sometimes tuck a small cube of mozzarella or cheddar into the center before breading; when you bite into it, there's a gooey surprise inside.